-Situations involving other conduct that may be in violation of other RCU student or employee conduct policies should be reported to the Student Life OFfice for matters involving students, or HR for matters involving faculty or staff.
+Situations involving other conduct that may be in violation of other RCU student or employee conduct policies should be reported to the Center for Student Life for matters involving students, or Human Resources for matters involving faculty or staff.
 Situations involving other conduct relating to nonaffiliates should be reported to Student Life.